Tedd L. Mitchell: Career with Texas Tech University System

 In 2010, Mitchell began his career in academic administration joining the Texas Tech University System as president of Texas Tech University Health Sciences Center.
 During his tenure, Texas Tech University Health Sciences Center El Paso was established as a standalone institution in 2013 (the TTU System's fourth university), the Texas Tech University Health Sciences Center University Center in Lubbock was expanded, and a new 51,000 square foot Academic Classroom Building was added on the TTUHSC Odessa Campus.
 In 2019, Texas Tech University Health Sciences Center's achieved record enrollment to become the top Texas health-related academic institution based on number of health care professional graduates.

 On October 25, 2018, the Texas Tech University System Board of Regents named Mitchell the fifth chancellor of the TTU System.
 Following the appointment, he served the dual role of TTU System chancellor and TTUHSC president for approximately one year until on Nov.
 1, 2019, TTUHSC provost and chief academic officer Lori Rice-Spearman was named interim TTUHSC president.

 In 2019, a delegation led by Mitchell urged the 86th Texas Legislature to approve and fund a new Texas Tech University veterinary school in Amarillo (Texas's first new veterinary school since 1916), and a new dental school at Texas Tech University Health Sciences Center El Paso (the state's first since 1971).

 Personal life

-Mitchell is married to Dr. Janet Tornelli-Mitchell, whom he met while at medical school.
-They reside in Lubbock, Texas and have three grown children: Katherine; Charlie; and Chris.
+Mitchell is married to Janet Tornelli-Mitchell, whom he met while at medical school.